 Are you looking for help around silencing the incessant chatter that fills every moment of your being?
-Eating disorder therapy can help you or your loved one!
+Attending eating disorder counseling in Erie, CO can help you or your loved one!
 You do not have to do recovery alone.
 Sometimes, eating disorders are hiding in plain sight and we need help identifying them.

 Whether it’s the voice of an eating disorder (“ED”) or an innermost critic of judgment and disapproval that instructs you to not love yourself.

 We will determine where you are struggling, what you are currently doing and devise a plan together to offer you the most support and help needed.

 Eating Disorders are outside expressions and symptoms of internal struggles.

 They are complex illnesses and cannot be confined to struggles with food and body image.